Maine Whitewater Guide Training

 The dates are out.
-Maine Whitewater Guide Training with Northern Outdoors begins May 19 for our 2019 class, and we’re looking to fill a few coveted full and part time spots for Summer 2019 and beyond.
+Maine Whitewater Guide Training with Northern Outdoors begins in May, and we’re looking to fill a few coveted full and part time spots for this summer and beyond.
 Why apply, you ask?
 Well let me tell you a little something about guide training with Northern Outdoors…

 First off, guide training is sure to leave you knowing how to steer a raft.
 You’ll be able to identify a rapid on the Kennebec or Penobscot River by a rock throw, and have one-liners such as “keep your paddle in the water” and “walk fast so you never have to run” so ingrained that you’ll repeat them at breakfast.
 But guide training is more than one liners and technical skills.
 Guide training is a life changing experience that impacts your relationship with others, the river, and yourself.